alejoalvarez/java/Java Core/20 - Exceptions.md

-# Exeptions
+# Exceptions

 The Exception Handling in Java is one of the powerful mechanism to handle the runtime errors so that normal flow of the application can be maintained.

 In Java, an exception is an event that disrupts the normal flow of the program.
 It is an object which is thrown at runtime.

 There are two types of exceptions :
-- **checked exception**
+- `checked exception`
-- **unchecked exception**
+- `unchecked exception`

 ## What is Java Exception?
-Exception, in general, refers to some unexpected situation, an unexpected error that occurs during program execution.
-There may be some cases during program development, where the programmer is not sure that this code-fragment is going to work correctly or not.
+- Exception, in general, refers to some unexpected situation, an unexpected error that occurs during program execution.
+- There may be some cases during program development, where the programmer is not sure that this code-fragment is going to work correctly or not.

-The reason for this is that sometimes the resources are not available or sometimes the range of an array is invalid.
-These types of anomalous situations are called exceptions and the way to handle them is called exception handling.

-The unexpected errors or bugs during the runtime or normal execution of a program is a Java Exception.

 This exception causes disruption in the execution of the program.